 Such is the case for Le Reminet.
 Even though it's located in a touristed area of the Latin Quarter, the small bistro also attracts a local clientele.
 On the menu are the usual round-up of foie gras, fresh oysters, alongside the restaurant's signature dish of slow simmered beef cheeks served over, rich, creamy mashed potatoes the color of butter.
 Reservations are recommended.

-Of all the literary cafes of the Jazz Age, only Le Select still looks much the same as when Hemingway and Fitzgerald were regulars.
+Of all the literary cafes of the Jazz Age, only Le Select still looks pretty much the same as when Hemingway and Fitzgerald were regulars.
 You'll love the ochre-colored walls, the original 1920s moldings, the Lalique lighting fixtures, and the wrought-iron details.
 Expect basic bistro fare like steak tartare, grilled onglet de boeuf (hangar steak), bone marrow, escargots, and an extra tasty version of croque monsieur made with Poilane bread.
 Le Select is just around the corner from Chez Marcel, on bustling Boulevard du Montparnasse.

 Bouillon Racine is an Art Nouveau dream bistro complete with curves, swirls, period mirrors, and wrought iron furniture.
 In short, perfectly preserved Paris.
 In 1906 the Chartier family, owners of Bouillon Chartier in the 9th, opened their second location on Rue Racine near Musée Cluny.
 It stayed in the family until 1926, and then floundered under various subsequent owners until the University of Paris bought it in 1962 and turned it into a staff cafeteria, of all things.
 Now, three decades later, and after an extensive renovation to restore it to its former glory, Bouillon Racine has opened its doors to the public once again.

-You cannot make reservations here, just show up and know the line moves quickly.
 This is the place to go for old Paris favorites like frisée salad with chunks of smoked bacon, poulet fermier rôti frites (roast chicken with fries), pavé de rumsteack (thick cut steaks topped with herb butter), baba au rhum chantilly, and pruneaux au vin glace vanille (prunes soaked in wine, served with ice cream).
 Both the exterior of the building and the Art Nouveau interior have been classified as historical monuments.
 FYI — bouillon literally translates as "soup" but here it refers to the 19th-century restaurants that served traditional French cuisine at bargain prices.

 We avoided this place for the longest time, fearing it would be an overpriced tourist trap, located as it is in the middle of busy Saint-Germain-des-Prés.
 We were wrong.
 Fine food, nope.
 Elegant surroundings, not really.
 But the historic brasserie has its own charm, partly due to its longevity, reaching back to 1880.
 There's also a fun factor that makes it work.
 Diners are packed like sardines, and you'll hear a blend of English, French, and a dozen other languages you usually only encounter on Google Translate, spoken by a mix of locals and visitors.